3DCoded/Happy-Hare/MMU-Calibration.md

 <br>

 ### ![#f03c15](resources/f03c15.png) ![#c5f015](resources/c5f015.png) ![#1589F0](resources/1589F0.png) Step 2.
 Calibrate your servo
-ONLY APPLICABLE TO MMU's WITH LINEAR SLECTOR: **E.g ERCF, Tradrack**
+Only applicable to MMU's with linear selector: **E.g ERCF, Tradrack**

 Happy Hare sets up theoretically good servo postions during installation, however they really should be calibrated.
 Most MMU's require precise servo movement.
 To do that you need to run through this process similar to this to update and record the angle for the three symbolic positions.
 Be sure to consult you MMU documentation.